berops/claudie/README.md

     #                - compute-1-aws
     EOF
     ```
-2. To delete all clusters defined in the input manifest, delete the secret.
+2. To delete all clusters defined in the input manifest, delete the InputManifest.
 This triggers the deletion process, removing the infrastructure and all data associated with the manifest.

     ```bash
     kubectl delete inputmanifest examplemanifest